 • Terms and Privacy: Terms of use and privacy policy.

 Climate change threatens the future of corn.
 Studies expect planet-wide maize yields to drop by up to 24% by the end of this century (Jägermeyr et al. 2021).
-Why?
 Climate change alters growing conditions (Williams et al 2024), including a higher frequency and severity of stressful weather (Dai 2013) which can impact yields (Sinsawat et al 2004; Marouf et al 2013; Lobell et al 2020).
-Of course, these threats can endanger farmer revenue (Sajid et al 2023).
-However, these changes can also challenge the institutions tasked with protecting and helping those growers (Hanrahan 2024).
+In addition to threatening farmer revenue (Sajid et al 2023), these changes can also challenge the institutions tasked with protecting and helping those growers (Hanrahan 2024).

 Technical details about the interactives